 This crust runs the most striking gamut of colors from dark mahogany to light yellow.
 There's no doubt the extra sugars in the potato helped this crust color nicely in the oven.
 While it may look craggy and hard, it's actually quite soft and when toasted, it becomes super svelte and crunchy.

 The bits of potato and rosemary that found their way to the surface colored deeply, in a good way.
 If you don't like well-toasted pieces like this, poke them back into the mass of dough right before you transfer them to their proofing baskets.

 The interior of this bread stays superbly moist and tender for days after baking.
-I enjoy this type of bread heavily toasted as the entire interior becomes crispy in a way that you’ll only find in highly hydrated loaves or porridge bread — fantastic.
-The crumb does become softer, creamier and slightly more tight as the percentage of potato increases, but thanks to this starchy addition the tender texture of the crumb is what makes this bread really stand out.
+I enjoy this type of bread heavily toasted as the entire interior becomes crispy in a way that you'll only find in highly hydrated loaves or porridge bread—fantastic.
+The crumb does become softer, creamier, and slightly tighter as the percentage of potato increases, but thanks to this starchy addition, the tender texture of the crumb is what makes this bread stand out.

 I hope this sourdough bread with roasted potato and rosemary, with its deep, rich flavor and surprisingly light texture, helps you form new food-memory connections for you and whomever you share your loaves with.
 Perhaps now my Dad's desire for potato bread is satiated, at least until I develop my next recipe.